gcpearse/agriculture-back-end/README.md

-# Agriculture (WIP) - Back-end Repository
+# Agriculture API - (WIP)

 ## Overview

-A full-stack application for gardeners, allotment owners, and subsistence farmers to keep track of the crops, jobs, and issues on their plots.
+This API serves as the back end for a full-stack application allowing gardeners, allotment owners, and subsistence farmers to keep track of the crops, jobs, and issues on their plots.

 > This project is a work in progress.